 According to a 2016 Environmental Defense Fund report (Improving Methane Disclosure in the Oil and Gas Industry), scientific studies on methane emissions from the natural gas and oil industries suggest that, in order to maximize the climate benefits of a transition from both diesel and coal to natural gas on all time scales, methane emissions from the industry must be limited to an emissions rate of 0.8%.

-Vermilion’s emissions ratio of CH4 to Operated CH4 production is significantly lower than the EDF’s recommendations, at 0.48% (on a V/V basis).
+Vermilion’s emissions ratio of CH4 to natural gas production is significantly lower than the EDF’s recommendations, at 0.11% (on a V/V basis).
 When comparing CH4 emitted to total hydrocarbon production (within our emissions reporting scope), Vermilion’s ratio is 0.060% (compared on a BTU basis).
 This value is a result of our commitment to methane detection and reduction, and we continue to examine areas where we could further improve.

 This demonstrates our commitment to methane detection and reduction, and we continue to examine areas where we could further improve.

 In Canada, LDAR will be mandated federally and provincially by 2020.
 We believe our Canada Business Unit is therefore in scope for an expanded methane LDAR program, with implementation likely in 2018/2019.
 This will form the basis for a country-specific carbon emission inventory, which will enable us to identify the areas with the largest potential return on investment related to emission reductions per unit of expenditure.